lmanul/424/index.md

 Members shall not be liable to the Unit Owners for any mistake of judgment, negligence, or otherwise, except for their own individual willful misconduct or bad faith.
-The Unit Owners shall indemnify and hold harmless each of the members of the Board of Managers against all contractual. liabil- ity to others arising out of contracts made by the Board of Managers on behalf of the Condominium unless any such contract shall have been made in bad faith or contrary to the provisions of the Declaration or of these By-Laws.
+The Unit Owners shall indemnify and hold harmless each of the members of the Board of Managers against all contractual. liability to others arising out of contracts made by the Board of Managers on behalf of the Condominium unless any such contract shall have been made in bad faith or contrary to the provisions of the Declaration or of these By-Laws.
 It is intended that the members of the Board of Managers shall have no personal liability with respect to any contract made by them on behalf of the Condominium within the scope of their authority.
-It is understood and permissible for the original Board of Managers, who are members of the Sponsor, to contract with the Sponsor and af- filiated corporations without fear of being charged with self- dealing.
+It is understood and permissible for the original Board of Managers, who are members of the Sponsor, to contract with the Sponsor and af filiated corporations without fear of being charged with self- dealing.
 Tt is also intended that the liability of any Unit Owner arising out of such contract made by the Board of Managers or out of the aforesaid indemnity in favor of the